plone/documentation/docs/contributing/index.md

 ```

-(contributing-plone-packages-label)=
+(contributing-specific-contribution-policies-for-packages-label)=

-## Plone packages
+## Specific contribution policies of packages

-Each Plone package may have specific policies and guidance.
+Each Plone package may have specific contribution policies and guidance.
 This may include writing tests, developing add-ons, internationalization and localization, logging, and debugging.

 The following is an abridged list of actively developed Plone packages with links to how to contribute to them.